RWTH-EBC/ADDMo/README.md

 __How to use the GUI:__

-Executing this command in the terminal where your virtual environment is activated will launch the GUI: `python launch_GUI.py`
+Executing this command in the terminal where your virtual environment is activated will launch the GUI: addmo-gui

 Select the respective "tool" via the tabs: